seabbs/cste-forecasting-workshop/README.md

 - [epinowcast](https://package.epinowcast.org): This package has been designed as the successor to `EpiNow2` and is currently under development.
 It is designed to be more general and even more flexible than `EpiNow2`.
 - [epidemia](https://imperialcollegelondon.github.io/epidemia/index.html): This is another flexible package for estimating the effective reproduction number and forecasting.
 It is designed to be more flexible than `EpiNow2` and `epinowcast` but is potentially more difficult to use.
 It also generally has less functionality for dealing with delays than `EpiNow2` and `epinowcast`.
 - [EpiEstim](https://cran.r-project.org/web/packages/EpiEstim/index.html): This is a more mature package for estimating the effective reproduction number.
-It exploits a mathematically relationship to fit the renewal equation very quickly but is not currently able to handle reporting delays or to produce forecasts which the use of supporting packages.
+It exploits a mathematically relationship to fit the renewal equation very quickly but is not currently able to handle reporting delays or to produce forecasts without the use of supporting packages.

 **Papers**